 Are you sure you have the right strategy for moving your business forward?

-Positioning Systems’ Strategic Discipline focuses on Execution of the Four Decision’s.
-We’ll help you execute at a very high level, however if your strategy is wrong, no amount of excellence in execution will mater.
+Positioning Systems’ Strategic Discipline focuses on Execution of the Four Decisions.
+We’ll help you execute at a very high level, however, if your strategy is wrong, no amount of excellence in execution will matter.

 The 4th Option